 Once your divorce is finalized, you will file taxes either as single or head of household.
 Individuals may use head of household status if they can claim a dependent who lives with them in their home, provided it is the dependent’s main residence and the individual pays for more than half of the home’s maintenance for at least half the year.

 Head of household offers lower tax rates than married filing single.

 What about Unfiled Tax Returns from Before Your Divorce?

 The divorce court will want you to have tax returns filed and up-to-date.
 There are two reasons for this: to tie up the loose ends, and to provide the financial information needed for alimony and child support calculations.

-You may want to check out our article on Joint Returns and Joint Liability for more detail on this topic.
+Check out our article on Joint Returns and Joint Liability for more detail on this topic.

-If you file a joint tax return, both spouses are equally responsible for the taxes.
-This is called joint and several liability.
-The IRS will go after either party for unpaid taxes.
-If the divorce decree says that the husband or wife is responsible for the taxes, that is not binding on the IRS.
-If one spouse claims that they he or she had no knowledge of the income activities of the other spouse, the objecting spouse may request relief under the Innocent Spouse Rules.
+There is possible exception to the rules for joint liability: If one spouse claims that they he or she had no knowledge of the income activities of the other spouse, the objecting spouse may request IRS relief under the Innocent Spouse Rules.

 What If I Do Not Trust Previously Filed Tax Returns?

 If you do not trust that the previously filed tax returns are accurate, then you can file amended returns, provided that your spouse agrees.